qantas

 This guide is ground zero for those who are just starting off with Qantas Points.
 Read on for how to join the program, earn as many points as you can, and use them for maximum value.

-The latest significant overhaul of the Qantas Frequent Flyer program took place in September 2019.
+The latest significant overhaul of the Qantas Frequent Flyer program is set to take place from August 2025.
 Changes include:

 Read more about the announcement here →